Tooth Extractions & Wisdom Teethin Long Island City

 Periodontal Disease

 Permanent loss of the supporting bone and tissue around teeth is called periodontitis.
-This can result in loosening of the teeth, infection, bad breath, and overall health problems.
 This is most often caused by smoking, diabetes, or poor oral hygiene.
+The result is loosening of teeth, infection, bad breath, and overall health problems.

 Impaction

 Teeth that fail to emerge fully into the mouth are called impacted.
 While this most commonly occurs with wisdom teeth, it can happen to any tooth in the mouth.
-Impacted teeth can create areas that are not able to be cleaned, allowing bacteria to thrive in hidden crevices.
-The result is chronic inflammation, pain, decay, or infection—which can also cause damage to or loss of nearby teeth.
+Impacted teeth can create areas that are unable to be cleaned, allowing bacteria to thrive in hidden crevices.
+The result is chronic inflammation, pain, decay, or infection, which can lead to damage or loss of nearby teeth.

 Crowding

-In cases where there is not enough space in the mouth to fit all the teeth, removal of some is occasionally necessary in conjunction with orthodontic treatment (braces or clear aligner trays).
+In cases where there isn't enough space in the mouth to fit all the teeth, removal of some is occasionally necessary in conjunction with orthodontic treatment (braces or clear aligner trays).
 This creates space to allow the other teeth to be straightened properly.

 Pathology

-Sometimes long-standing impacted teeth can be a cause for the development of cysts or tumors within the jaws.
+Sometimes long-standing impacted teeth can cause the development of cysts or tumors within the jaws.
 Left untreated, these have the potential to grow very large, compromising the integrity of the jawbones and/or distorting facial features.

 Have questions?
 We've got answers.